Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Tukey Depth Mechanism

 \subsubsection{A Volume Condition for Safety}

 \else \mypar{A Volume Condition for Safety} \fi We consider sets of the form $\cY_{t+\eta,x}$ for moderate positive and negative values of $\eta$.
-Recall that as $\eta$ becomes smaller, the set $\cY_{t+\eta,x}$ grows.
-We show that, if the volume of $\cY_{t+\eta,x}$ does not increase too quickly as $\eta$ shrinks, then $x$ is far from every data set in $\mathtt{UNSAFE}_{(\eps,\delta,t)}$.
+Recall that $\cY_{t+\eta,x}$ is the set of all points $y$ with score $q(x;y)=nT_x(y)\geq t+\eta$, i.e., having empirical Tukey depth with respect to $x$ at least $(t+\eta)/n$.
+Therefore, as $\eta$ becomes smaller, the set $\cY_{t+\eta,x}$ grows.
+We show that, if the volume of $\cY_{t+\eta,x}$ does not increase too quickly as $\eta$ decreases, then $x$ is far from every data set in $\mathtt{UNSAFE}_{(\eps,\delta,t)}$.
 In particular, this implies that $x$ itself is in $\mathtt{SAFE}_{(\eps,\delta,t)}$.
 These lemmas do not rely on specific features of Gaussian data or Tukey depth, which enter in only in the last two stages as described above, when we argue about typical data sets. \iflong This analysis, along with the remaining accuracy analysis of Algorithm~\ref{alg:restrictedexponential}, is new to this work. \fi